19 / 6 / 2014

-From April 2015 there will be a new NHS Pension scheme.
-The proposed final agreement outlines the conclusion of discussions on the final scheme design.
+From 1 April 2015 there will be a new NHS Pension Scheme.

-- a Career Average Revalued Earnings (CARE) scheme, with benefits based on a proportion of pensionable earnings during the employees career
+- It is a Career Average Revalued Earnings (CARE) scheme, with benefits based on a proportion of pensionable earnings during the members career.

-- an accrual rate (i.e. the rate that your pension builds up) of 1/54th of each year’s pensionable earnings with no limit on pensionable service.
-This is a higher accrual rate than both the 1995 and 2008 sections of the NHS scheme
+- It has an accrual rate (ie the rate that your pension builds up) of 1/54th of each year’s pensionable earnings with no limit on pensionable service.
+This is a higher accrual rate than both the 1995 and 2008 sections of the NHS Scheme.

-- revaluation of active members’ benefits in line with the Consumer Price Index (CPI) plus 1.5 percent per annum
+- Revaluation of active members’ benefits in line with the Consumer Price Index (CPI) plus 1.5 per cent per annum.

-- a normal pension age at which benefits can be claimed without reduction for early payment linked to the same age as you are entitled to claim your State Pension
+- Normal pension age at which benefits can be claimed without reduction for early payment linked to the same age as you are entitled to claim your state pension.

 Further information and resources

-The Department of Heath have published a range of calculators to enable NHS Pension scheme members to estimate future benefits for the proposed new scheme.
+DH has also published a range of calculators to enable NHS Pension Scheme members to estimate future benefits for the proposed new scheme.